ioccc-src/winner/bugs.md

 ### Source code: [2014/maffiodo1/prog.c](%%REPO_URL%%/2014/maffiodo1/prog.c)
 ### Information: [2014/maffiodo1/index.html](2014/maffiodo1/index.html)

-The author noted that in macOS the colours might be wrong.
-They gave a solution.
+The author noted that in macOS the colours might be wrong and gives a solution, though it is unclear if this is still true or if there was any problem at all.
-However Cody didn't see any problem with it and he beat the series many times.
-Of course the game here is small and he's practically blind and it's been a while since he last played so it might be wrong.
-Nevertheless the author does give a way to reconfigure the colours.

-The author noted that the character cannot go through walls and the impression is that this is how it was believed but Cody ironically pointed out that there are known glitches where in some places you actually could go through walls.
-This might even have applied to the arcade version, Mario Bros, though that can no longer be confirmed by Cody.
+The author noted that the character cannot go through walls and the impression is that this is how it was believed but someone did ironically point out that there are known glitches where in some places you actually could go through walls.
+This might even have applied to the arcade version, Mario Bros, though that can no longer be confirmed by said person.
 The point here is that in this game you cannot go through walls but it's not a bug.

 On the other hand, the author also stated:

---

-When the `Super character` becomes bigger (`ZOOM` flag), the character can collide with blocks and get stuck inside them.
+> When the `Super character` becomes bigger (`ZOOM` flag), the character can collide with blocks and get stuck inside them.
 This is a KNOWN BUG.
 When your player become bigger, stay away from blocks!

---

-but since it's documented it's considered a feature, not a bug to fix.
+..  but since it's documented it's considered a feature, not a bug to fix.

 <div id="2014_maffiodo2">